OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 .. tip:: If your browser supports tabs you can open the applications in tabs and easily switch between them.

-WMS Container Applications
+WMS container applications
 ==========================
 You can create a container application to store your WMS.
-WMS Container are not for display - only to store a WMS like it comes from the getCapabilities-Document.
+WMS container are not for display.
+With containers you can create a sophisticated service repository.

   .. image:: images/screenshots/800x600/mapbender_container.png
      :scale: 60

-Create an individual Application
+Create an individual application
 =================================

-#. go to the administrative application :menuselection:`admin2_en`
+#. go to the administration application :menuselection:`admin2_en`

 #. choose :menuselection:`Application Management --> Create new application`